jrs-innovation-center/movie-favorites-2/README.md

 ---

-## Step 6 - Refactor Add Movie Favorite to API
+## Step 6 - Refactor Add Music Favorite to API

 On the form component we want to send the new favorite to the api on localhost:4000/favorites.
 Using fetch, and